"One of the reasons I chose to attend The University of Texas at Austin was the Ransom Center."

 To register to access the collections, patrons must first stop by the second-floor reception desk and show a current photo ID (college/university ID, driver's license, passport, etc.).
 New patrons watch a brief presentation on using the facility and handling collection materials.
 Patrons then create a research account, which allows them to request materials through an automated system and keep online records of their transactions.

-During the 2016-2017 academic year, the Center will host the inaugural class of Thos.
+During the 2017-2018 academic year, the Center will host a group of Thos.
 H. Law and Jo Ann Law undergraduate interns.
-Three interns will be selected from undergraduates at The University of Texas at Austin.
 Students must enroll in a minimum of six hours of course per semester during the internship and must be able to work in the United States without restriction in order to be eligible.
 Learn more about undergraduate internships

 Federal Work-Study Positions